Sceptre/sceptre-sam-handler/README.md

 permissions for these operations.
 For more information on required permissions, see the [documentation for SAM permissions]( https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-permissions.html).

+### Jinja SAM Templates
+The SAM Handler supports using SAM templates that have Jinja logic in them.
+These Jinja templates will have access to the sceptre_user_data just like Jinja templates via the normal file handler do.
+This can be useful for implementing additional template logic (such as loops and other actions) in the template.

 ### Example Stack Config
 ```yaml